esotericpig/EkoScape/README.md

 Initially, `src/cybel` was named `src/core`, but I decided to make it into its own Game Engine (kind of).
 I then put it in its own namespace, called `cybel`.
 Because of this, I simply use `using namespace cybel` inside of the `ekoscape` namespace, as I didn't like putting `cybel::` everywhere.

-**Update 2025-02:** I updated the game to work on the web using Emscripten.
+**Update 2025-02:** I updated the game to work on the Web using Emscripten.
 I had to add OpenGL ES 3.0 (WebGL 2.0) support to the Renderer class and to Dantares (made a new Dantares2 class to preserve the "original").

 ## Contents ##